AlbaneCM/TripAdvisor_Sentiment_Predictions/README.md

 * **WordCloud**
     <br> The words' frequencies were represented visually thanks to the `WordCloud` package
 * **Bigrams**
-    <br> Bigrams were drawn to have a better understanding of the themes, i.e. pop was identified with pop-up store, thanks to the `collocations` package and its BigramAssocMeasures
+    <br> Bigrams were drawn to have a better understanding of the themes thanks to the `collocations` package and its BigramAssocMeasures
 * **Mutual Information Scores**
     <br> Bigrams that occur more than 5 times were examined through `mutual information scores`

 The preprocessing tasks were summarized as a function which was called both on the train and test data, defining the following columns:
 - `tweet_original`: keeping the original copy of tweets, unchanged